William-Dbt/piscine-python_data_science/README.md

   - ex09: Creation of personnal package

 ***Module 01***: Discovery of arrays, their manipulations, and work on images.
+  - ex00: First manipulation of arrays with numpy

 ***Module 02***: Load, manipulate and display datatable.
 ***Module 03***: Classes and the heritage in Python.
 ***Module 04***: Structure Design.